OpenTwinCities/otc-blogs/README.md

   cp local-config.php.sample local-config.php
   nano local-config.php
   ```

+  If you're hosting on something besides localhost, be sure to set `DOMAIN_CURRENT_SITE`
+  to your actual domain name.
 7. Go through the WordPress install.
 If you are hosting locally, visit `http://lvh.me`.
 8. Set the site's address to not include the wp/ subdirectory.
 Go to the admin screen,
    then Settings and edit Site Address to not have any directoires after the domain name.
 9. Setup MultiSite.
 Go to Tools -> Network Setup.
 Choose sub-domains, then click `Install`.
+   WordPress will output somethings to put into wp-config.php and .htaccess.
+No
+   need to edit htaccess (those settings are include), put will need to put the
+   output for wp-config.php into your local-config.php (or production-config.php).